rantahar/introduction-to-mpi/_episodes/03-mpi_send_recv.md

 >
 >> ## Solution in Fortran
 >>
->> MPI_Send will block execution until until the receiving process has called
+>> `MPI_Send` will block execution until until the receiving process has called
->> MPI_Recv.
+>> `MPI_Recv`.
 This prevents the sender from unintentionally modifying the message
 >> buffer before the message is actually sent.
->> Above, both ranks call MPI_Send and just wait for the other respond.
+>> Above, both ranks call `MPI_Send` and just wait for the other respond.
->> The solution is to have one of the ranks receive it's message before sending.
+>> The solution is to have one of the ranks receive its message before sending.
 >>
->> Sometimes MPI_Send will actually make a copy of the buffer and return immediately.
+>> Sometimes `MPI_Send` will actually make a copy of the buffer and return immediately.
 >> This generally happens only for short messages.
 >> Even when this happens, the actual transfer will not start before the receive is posted.
 >>